 - Room Cleanser: This essential oil can keep your room clean with its antiseptic, antibacterial, and refreshing properties.
 You can use it in a diffuser.
 It can cleanse all airborne pathogens and other substances and keep surfaces clean.

-- Deodorizer: The refreshing aroma of the essential oils in PanAway, such as that of peppermint and wintergreen, may eliminate bad odors.
+- Deodorizer: The refreshing aroma of the essential oils (like peppermint and wintergreen) in PanAway may eliminate bad odors.
 This essential oil is also good for personal hygiene and can give you a refreshed feel.

 - Meditation: The relaxant properties of this essential oil blend can give you the optimal environment for meditation.